• Skip to primary navigation

 Tube Feeders for Bird Seed

-Tube feeders are made from a clear, heavy duty plastic.
+Tube feeders are made from clear, heavy-duty plastic.
 They can be of any size but consist of a long cylinder or tube of plastic with holes in the sides rimmed with metal and metal perches.
 A metal bottom with a cork-shaped cleaning port and a metal cap that slides off the top complete the feeder.
 These feeders are ideal for more expensive brands of seeds and for feeding specific types of birds.
 Finches, Pine Siskins and other small birds flock to tube feeders filled with thistle and sunflower seeds.

 The following are affiliate links.
 We are a participant int he Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 Thanks for being a part of Home Garden Joy!